kureysalp/kureysalp/README.md

 ## About me:

 <p>
-  I am a Game Developer and creating cool games since 2019.
-I find the same joy in programming and solving problems as I do in playing games so the whole journey is a story to tell for me.
+  I am developing cool games since 2018.
+I find the same joy in programming and solving problems as I do in playing games so working as a game developer never felt like a work for me.
+I have started learning software development in highschool with C# desktop development and database programming but I was always biased to game development and I was developing games with text boxes and buttons so discovering Unity Engine is one of my breakpoints.
 I also create tools and templates to accelerate game development.
-I have started learning software development in highschool with form applications but I was always biased to game development and I was developing games with text boxes and buttons so discovering Unity Engine is one of my breakpoints.
+If there are any ways to skip what I do with my hand manually, I prefer to do that.

-  Besides game development, I have created (e-commerce) websites and I'm very interested with backend development.
-I never set a limit for myself so I have always space to grow and I don't afraid exploring and learning new fields.
-There's nothing I can't do—only things I haven't learned yet.
+  Most of what I know now I learned because a project needed it.
+Networking, shaders, backend, publishing, none of it was something I knew going in.
+That's the part I like, and it's why unfamiliar work doesn't worry me much.
+When a team stalls because nobody wants to own the unknown piece, I'll take it.
 </p>

 ## 💻 Tech Stack: